Global Non-Axisymmetric Hall Instabilities in a Rotating Plasma: Conclusion

-In the full Hall-MHD system, we varied the strength of the hall term by adjusting $d_i$.
-When the Hall effect is weak, $d_i/r_1 \ll 1$, the behavior of the $m=1,k=\pi/4$ mode is similar to the ideal MHD limit in the vertical field configuration.
-When $d_i/r_1 = 1$, the fastest growing modes are unstable whistler waves when $\bs{B}\cdot\mb{\Omega}>0$.
-The frequencies and growth rates are similar to those of the EMHD model.
-When the vertical field is opposite the axis of rotation, ($\bs{B}\cdot\mb{\Omega}<0$), the unstable modes are slightly a slower growing version of the global mode observed in the MHD case.~\citep{Ebrahimi2022} The intermediate case, where $ d_i/r_1 = 0.1 $, the effect of the Hall term is more subtle.
-In particular, the Hall-MHD calculations with purely azimuthal field show large-scale, global instabilities that are identified as ion-cyclotron waves.
-These modes are not described by the EMHD limit.
-As the ion skin depth is increased, the system supports non-axisymmetric instabilities at increasingly larger magnetic field strengths.
-At $d_i/r_1 = 1$ the whistler mode branch of the HMHD model agrees with the results of the EMHD model.
-The range of ion-cyclotron wave instability shifts towards even larger $|B|$.
-At high $d_i/r_1$, these results have also been verified by initial value NIMROD code, where the same growth rates and similar radial mode structures where obtained.
 The Hall term modifies the linear mode spectrum of non-axisymmetric modes at relatively modest values of the normalized ion skin-depth.
 We have normalized $d_i$ in terms of the radius of the inner wall of the annulus, but it is more common to discuss how it compares to the disk scale height.
-In our EMHD and Hall-MHD calculations, the height of the disk is $\ell = 8r_1$.
+In our EMHD and Hall-MHD calculations, the height of the domain is $\ell = 8r_1$.
 The values of $d_i/\ell $ considered are $1.25\times10^{-3}, 1.25\times10^{-2}$ and $1.25\times 10^{-1}$.
 We compare this to estimates for protoplanetary disks used by \citet{Kunz2013}, where the relevant parameter is $\ell_H\equiv \sqrt{(\rho/\rho_i)} d_i $.
-Based on a minimum-mass solar nebula model, \citet{Bthune2016} gives and estimate of the range of $\ell_H/h$, where $h$ is the scale height of the disk (equivalent to $\ell/2 $ in our case), to be between $10^{-2}$, and $10^2$.
-Thus, even though Ohmic dissipation and ambipolar diffusion are neglected, the values of $d_i$ and the corresponding low-frequency global Hall-MHD modes obtained here remain relevant to protoplanetary disks.
+Based on a minimum-mass solar nebula, \citet{Bthune2016} gives an estimate of the range of $\ell_H/h$, where $h$ is the scale height of the disk, between $10^{-2}$ and $10^2$.
+Thus, the values of $d_i$ and the corresponding low-frequency global Hall-MHD modes obtained here may be relevant to protoplanetary disks.